UPDATED: How the changes to the possession action process impact existing claims

 If you have an outstanding Warrant of Possession

 Warrants of Possession are valid for 12 months.
 If your warrant has expired due to Covid-19 restrictions and you would like to extend it, you will need to apply for an extension through a N244 form, with a £108 fee, without notice to the defendant, or £275 with notice.
 Your communications with the tenant will need to be shared, as well as any change in circumstance for the landlord, and you may need to attend a hearing.

 If you have a Warrant of Possession but no longer require an eviction to be carried out, let the court know as soon as possible that you don't want the eviction to go ahead.
 If an eviction does then take place, a notice of the appointment will be sent to both the landlord and tenant, with at least 14 days notice - although the tenant can apply to suspend the eviction.

 If you have a Possession Order and the date on which the tenant was due to give up possession has passed, but you have not yet applied for a Warrant of Possession

 You should again consider if you wish to evict your tenant, with the pandemic ongoing.
 If you decide not to continue with the eviction, you'll still be able to rely on the possession order at a later date, and can apply for the warrant of possession six years after the possession order was submitted.

-This article is based on the government's Explanatory Memorandum To The Civil Procedure (Amendment No. 4).
-It is intended as a guide only and should not be construed as legal advice.
-For more information, see gov.uk.
+This article is based on the government's guidance and is intended as a guide only.
+It should not be construed as legal advice.
+For more information, see Understanding the possession action process: A guide for private landlords in England and Wales at gov.uk.